sailpoint-oss/golang-sdk/api_v3/docs/Methods/WorkItemsAPI.md

 	"fmt"
 	"os"
   v3 "github.com/sailpoint-oss/golang-sdk/v2/api_v3"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    ownerId := 1211bcaa32112bcef6122adb21cef1ac # string | The id of the owner of the work item list being requested.
+    ownerId := `1211bcaa32112bcef6122adb21cef1ac` // string | The id of the owner of the work item list being requested.
 Either an admin, or the owning/current user must make this request. (optional) # string | The id of the owner of the work item list being requested.
-Either an admin, or the owning/current user must make this request. (optional) limit := 250 # int32 | Max number of results to return.
+Either an admin, or the owning/current user must make this request. (optional) limit := 250 // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) # int32 | Max number of results to return.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 # int32 | Offset into the full result set.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.V3.WorkItemsAPI.GetCompletedWorkItems(context.Background()).Execute()
-	resp, r, err := apiClient.V3.WorkItemsAPI.GetCompletedWorkItems(context.Background()).OwnerId(ownerId).Limit(limit).Offset(offset).Count(count).Execute()
+	//resp, r, err := apiClient.V3.WorkItemsAPI.GetCompletedWorkItems(context.Background()).OwnerId(ownerId).Limit(limit).Offset(offset).Count(count).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `WorkItemsAPI.GetCompletedWorkItems``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)